italrr/canvas/README.md

 ## Why?

-This is rather a toy project, for me to learn.
+This is rather a toy project for me to learn.
 I don't expect it to become anything serious.
-However I'm considering using as en extension interface for other projects.
+However I'm considering using it as en extension interface for other projects.

 ## Examples